facebookresearch/vggsfm/README.md

 python test.py
 ```

-You should see something like:
+You should see something like (yes the performance jumps a lot compared to v1, i.e., the paper version):

 ```bash
 ----------------------------------------------------------------------------------------------------